Quick link to Raveningham Gardens Events : Raveningham Gardens Opening Times : Raveningham Gardens Plant Sales

 £5 per person, £4.50 with concessions, under 16s free

 Well behaved dogs on leads are welcome.
 Please see the EVENTS page for more details of our Special Openings in 2021.

-Pre booked group visits welcome on weekdays throughout the main season.
-Special weekend and evening visits can also be arranged.
+We are usually open for pre booked group visits on weekdays throughout the main season.
+This may vary in the current climate.
+Special weekend and evening visits might also be arranged.

 All plants listed are homegrown here in our own nursery.
 Plant sales are undertaken in line with Government guidelines to ensure the safety of both our staff and our purchasers.
 Strict social distancing rules must be adhered to and all sales will be completely non-contact.